Ghost House Trail - Yanchep (Yandjip) National Park

 Once you arrive at Cabaret Cave you have several options.
 From here you could divert to follow Caves Trail which passes across the top of Boomerang Gorge and then comes out at Crystal Cave where there is parking and toilets.
 You can also pre book to do a 90 minute Crystal Cave tour online or at the McNess Visitor Centre.

-You could also shortcut along the roads past Gloucester Lodge and Bull Banksia Oval back to the Yanchep Inn, perhaps to enjoy a well deserved meal!
+You could also shortcut past Gloucester Lodge and then via the road or the pathways alongside Bull Banksia Oval back to the Yanchep Inn, perhaps to enjoy a well deserved meal!

 To read more blogs go to: